nmeri17/suphle-docs/src/index.md

 ## How reliable it is

-The iteration of Suphle released for public use has been in the making for at least 3 years, with 2 of out of that demanding full-time devotion.
+The iteration of Suphle released for public use has been in the making for at least 3 years, with 2 out of that demanding full-time devotion.
 It's not farfetched to assume that that is enough time for it to have been rigorously tested and refined to withstand most realistic conditions.
-Should any need or bug have escaped internal usage, you can label the StackOverflow tag, `suphle`, on [your question](https://stackoverflow.com/questions/ask).
-If it's unexpected behavior, or that which deviates from specification on this documentation, kindly attempt to reproduce it on the [Github repopository](https://github.com/nmeri17/suphle/issues/new/choose).
+Should any need or bug have escaped internal usage, you can ask on the [reddit sub](https://reddit.com/r/suphle).
+If it's unexpected behavior, or that which deviates from specification on this documentation, kindly attempt to reproduce it on the [Github repository](https://github.com/nmeri17/suphle/issues/new/choose).

 [Ready to get started?](/docs/v1/quick-start)